DrDarkShadow/docs-repo/markdown/GE_Medical_AI_System_Report.md

 ### Sheet: Dataset Overview

-This sheet appears to be an inventory of healthcare data assets.
-It categorizes datasets by type, such as MRI Scans, CT Scans, X-ray Images, and EHR Data.
-For each category, it provides key metrics: the total `Number of Records` and the overall `Size (GB)`.
+This sheet appears to be an inventory of medical datasets.
+It categorizes data by type, such as MRI Scans, CT Scans, X-ray Images, and Electronic Health Record (EHR) Data.
+For each dataset type, it provides quantitative metrics, including the total number of records and the overall data size in gigabytes (GB).